Certainly, there are challenges ahead, but surely also opportunities for those bold enough to seize them.

 Executive DirectorLondon Commercial Development

-To what extent the University of Brimingham, Aston, Harper Adams, Loughborough, Birmingham City University or similar institutions will even wish to consider Old Oak Common as an opportunity to generate a dual city presence remains to be seen.
+To what extent the University of Birmingham, Aston, Harper Adams, Loughborough, Birmingham City University or similar institutions will even wish to consider Old Oak Common as an opportunity to generate a dual city presence remains to be seen.
 Clearly, as with Stratford post the 2012 Olympics, there’s plenty of room at Old Oak before the results come in on a possible UK bid for London to host the 2040 Olympics.

 10 mins